Freshwater Weekly Fishing Report Week of January 15, 2025

 Lewisville

 FAIR.
-Water stained; 80 degrees; 1.83 feet below pool.
-White bass are fair to good on humps and points in 15-30 feet of water.
-There has been some sporadic bird activity on mid lake flats and humps.
-Slabs, jigs, and live bait are working.
-Keeper sized hybrid stripers are fair in similar depths as the white bass.
+Water stained; 49 degrees; 2.15 feet below pool.
+White bass are fair on deep flats and in river channels in 40-60 feet of water with jigs, slabs, and live bait.
+Keeper sized hybrid stripers are fair as well, in similar depths as the white bass.
 If you are keeping fish, please be aware that there are a lot of undersized hybrid stripers in the lake that look very similar to a white bass.
-Blue catfish are fair on cut shad.
-Drifting mainlake humps, points, and flats near the river channel have produced in 12-32 feet of water.
-Channel catfish are good on baited holes on punch bait in 15-28 feet of water on humps and points.
-Cut shad has been working well also.
-Crappie are fair in 6-26 feet of water.
-Check brush piles and submerged cover close to a drop off ledge.
-Cover close to drop off ledges has been best.
+Blue catfish are fair to good on cut shad drifting main lake flats near the river channel and the river channel itself has produced in 20-48 feet of water.
+With the recent precipitation, the river and creek mouths will have blue catfish up shallow.
+Crappie are fair in 4-38 feet of water.
+Check brush piles, bridge pilings, and submerged cover close to a drop off ledge.
+The creeks have also started to produce.
 Minnows and jigs are catching those fish.
 Report by Wes Campbell, BendARod Fishing.
-Bass are more active at night.
-Largemouth bass are slow on jigs and finesse worms.
-A lot of fish are cruising around chasing bait fish.
-Crappie are heavily stacking up in main lake brush piles in 12-15 feet of water.
-Sand bass are all over biting live bait or spoons.
-Lake levels are dropping rapidly, so navigate with caution.

 Limestone